juliancolumbres/OfficeQ/README.md

 0. Project Assumptions <br>
    a.
 User has Node.js downloaded to their device (version 16.15.0) <br>
    b.
 User has Visual Studio Code downloaded to their device <br>
    c.
-User has a .env file to access the database (for demo purposes, the .env file of the project is omitted) <br>
+User has a .env file to access the database (For demo purposes, the .env file of the project is omitted.
+If needed, create a .env file and copy contents from '.env.example'.
+Then, copy the uri of your MongoDB source to the URI parameter) <br>

 1. Downloading OfficeQ Locally